wafflespeanut/scripts/octopress-blog/source/_posts/2015-09-06-100-shades-of-green-the-journey-of-a-coder-dot-dot-dot.markdown

 It was by that time Rust 1.0.0 was released.
 I've never played with a low-level language.
 The release of Rust and its success was my motivation.
 I got excited about it, and immediately got indulged in it (with the help of the [wonderful docs & book](https://doc.rust-lang.org/).
 Now, an idea popped up while reading about [concurrency and FFI](https://doc.rust-lang.org/book/rust-inside-other-languages.html) in Rust (that was my first time reading about "FFI", though I had some idea about concurrency).
 Anyways, that diary I'd written was completely in Python.
 So, If I could somehow link it through FFI and hand over the searching to Rust (and utilize its concurrency), then I could save a lot of time.
 And, it did.

-This task consumed a whole weekend of mine (but, it was worth it!).
+This task consumed an entire weekend of mine (but, it was worth it!).
 Though FFI was hard, I got help from a lot of Rustaceans (mostly at IRC for minor things, or Stackoverflow, when [things went out of hand](https://stackoverflow.com/q/31083223/2313792)).
 I loved Rust so much (just like I loved Python), which is also why I never felt hopeless, and by the end of the day, I [got the thing to work!](http://wafflespeanut.github.io/blog/2015/07/08/a-pythonist-getting-rusty-these-days-dot-dot-dot-part-2/) *(finally...)*

 ## Coding everyday...